OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 When updating a test, run `make all` before re-running the test.

 Each test is an individual file within the `tests` folder.
-Only tests that are within a group included in the release set confirmed to pass.
+Only tests that are within a group included in the release set are confirmed to pass, other tests may have undetected failures unrelated to any recent riak changes.
 For failing tests, including intermittent failures, then please troubleshoot and raise an issue on [OpenRiak riak_test github](https://github.com/OpenRiak/riak_test/issues).

 In future versions (`openriak-3.4` and beyond), riak_test changes should also be verified using `./rebar3 as check do xref, dialyzer`.
 Validation is not currently supported in `openriak-3.2`.